tobijdc/guessthesc2pro/content/_index.md

 draft = false
 +++

-Guess the SC2 Player.
+Guess the SC2 Pro.
 You have 5 chances.